coreruleset/documentation/content/deployment/install.md

 ## Downloading OWASP CRS

 Now that you know where your rules belong typically we'll want to download the OWASP CRS.
 The best place to get the latest copy of the ruleset will be from [our Github Releases](https://github.com/coreruleset/coreruleset/releases).
 There we have all our official releases listed.
 For production we recommend you to use the **latest release**, v{{< param crs_latest_release >}}.
-If you want to test the bleeding edge version, we also provide daily _Nightly releases_.
+If you want to test the bleeding edge version, we also provide _nightly releases_.

 {{% notice note %}}
 Releases are signed using [our GPG key](https://coreruleset.org/security.asc), (fingerprint: 3600 6F0E 0BA1 6783 2158 8211 38EE ACA1 AB8A 6E72).
 You can verify the release using GPG/PGP compatible tooling.